bricks81/BricksAsset/README.md

 Meaning of this parts

-	'publishAdapter' 		specifies the publish adapter which will be used.

-	'lessAdapter' 			specifies the less adapter which will be used.

-	'scssAdapter'			specifies the scss/sass adapter which will be used.

-	'minifyAdapter' 		specifies the minify adapter which will be used.

 	'module_assets_path' 	is the absolute path of the modules public dir which stores files that have to be published.
 							This have to be defined for each Module.